ishkining/100_days_of_python/README.md

 ## Day 11

 I lost some will for making programs, so it was hard to make another project where all of it are practice.
 BlackJack was easy as pie.

+## Day 12-13

+Now I'm tired in a new level, but I can do these exercises with closed eyes.
+It wasso easy, but in some cases theory is really useful.